Pornography is Harmful for Some People

 Pornography, Erectile Dysfunction, and Performance Anxiety

-I am seeing increasing numbers of men experiencing erectile dysfunction linked to heavy pornography use combined with problematic masturbation techniques—fast motion, no lubrication, and excessive grip.
+I am seeing increasing numbers of men experiencing ED linked to heavy pornography use combined with problematic masturbation techniques—fast motion, no lubrication, and excessive grip.
+I am careful to not blame the erotica but instead to uncouple it from the ED because the majority of existing research shows that masturbation techniques are what contributes to ED.

-When the body becomes conditioned to that level of stimulation, partnered sex may feel insufficient.
-In fact, there’s no way a woman’s soft sexual parts can stimulate a penis used to a tight grip with lots of friction.
+When a penis becomes conditioned to the high levels of stimulation from a tight grip and fast stroke with lots of friction, partnered sex may feel insufficient.
+In fact, there’s no way a woman’s soft sexual parts can provide the same level of stimulation.
 This reduced stimulation results in erectile difficulties.
-And when erections fail, shame and anxiety often follow, reinforcing a cycle of performance anxiety and sexual avoidance.
+And when penis owners experience ED, they feel shame and anxiety that reinforces an ongoing cycle of performance anxiety and sexual avoidance.

 If you want to learn more about this pattern, you may be interested in my online workshop: The #1 ED Culprit: Mastering Performance Anxiety.